Five Faculty Win Holladay Medal

 The 2022 honorees are:

-- Audrey Jaeger, W. Dallas Herring Distinguished Professor, Department of Educational Leadership, Policy and Human Development
+- Audrey Jaeger, W. Dallas Herring Professor, Department of Educational Leadership, Policy and Human Development

 - James Kiwanuka-Tondo, Professor, Department of Communication

-- James Lester III, Distinguished University Professor, Department of Computer Science
+- James Lester, Distinguished University Professor, Department of Computer Science

 - Veena Misra, Distinguished Professor, Department of Electrical and Computer Engineering